 Far less humorous is Lynne Ramsay’s brutal You Were Never Really Here (2017).

-*This really is starting to look like a Internet Movie Hammer Database isn’t it?
-Also: this really starts to look like a 21st century phenomenon.
+This is starting to look like a Internet Movie Hammer Database isn’t it?
+Also: this really looks like a 21st century phenomenon.
 I’ve no idea why.
 Gun fatigue perhaps?

 (Thanks Paul C.)